When AI Benchmarks Plateau: A Systematic Study of Benchmark Saturation: Synthesis and Implications

-\paragraph{Test set scale and measurement resolution limits.} Test set scale exhibits the opposite relationship: larger evaluation sets are associated with lower saturation indices.
+\paragraph{Test set scale and measurement resolution limits.} In our empirical analysis (\Cref{sec:analysis}), larger evaluation sets are consistently associated with lower saturation indices.
 This suggests that discriminative power depends critically on statistical resolution.
 When evaluation uncertainty exceeds true performance gaps, top models become statistically indistinguishable even if substantive differences remain.
 Smaller test sets accelerate this effect, as variance dominates observed score differences.
 Moreover, reliance on coarse aggregate metrics (\textit{e.g.,} single accuracy scores) can mask residual behavioral variation across subskills or input types~\citep{murahari2023qualeval, saxon2024benchmarksmicroscopesmodelmetrology}.
-These findings imply that saturation often reflects loss of \emph{relative separability} among top-performing models rather than complete task mastery (which would be desirable; importantly, benchmark saturation is a neutral, not a negative phenomenon.
+Taken together with our finding that older benchmarks tend to be more saturated, these results suggest that saturation often reflects loss of \emph{relative separability} among top-performing models rather than complete task mastery (which would be desirable; importantly, benchmark saturation is a neutral, not a negative phenomenon.
 It only becomes an issue if saturation does not reflect task mastery).
 Benchmark maturity increases optimization pressure, while finite evaluation resolution constrains the ability to detect incremental gains.
 Saturation therefore emerges from the interaction between cumulative exposure and statistical measurement limits, even in the absence of explicit contamination or fundamental capability ceilings.